abhi15sep/drum-kit/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Here is the link to the live version of the project - [React Drumkit/Piano](https://abhishekakade.github.io/drum-kit/)
+Here is the link to the live version of this project - [React Drumkit/Piano](https://abhishekakade.github.io/drum-kit/)

+**Note regarding FCC Test Suite -** This project will NOT pass all the tests on the FCC Test Suite for 'Drum Machine' as I had to compromise on clearing a few test cases for providing a better user experience.
+This project specifically fails test #3 and #4 on 'Drum Machine'.

 ## Available Scripts